cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-request-a-quote/README.txt

 = 1.1.9 - Released on 30 October 2015 =

 * New: Add Plugin-Fw support for Essential Kit #1
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.1.8 - Released on 31 July 2015 =

 * New: Support for WooCommerce 2.4.2
-* Update: Plugin Framework
+* Update: YITH plugin framework

 = 1.1.7 - Released on 27 July 2015 =